civican/legisinfo/44-1/bills/S-17/bill_text.md

 Paragraph 145(1)(f) of the French version of the Act is replaced by the following:

-la description des fonctions de l'actuaire et **de l'auditeur** dans la préparation et **l'audit** des états financiers.

-> **Explanatory Note**:
-> *This amendment to the French version is necessary in order to reflect the change in terminology in ISA standards to use the French terms "audit", "auditeur" and "auditer" for the English terms "audit" and "auditor".*
-> *Existing Text*:
-> > Tous les points de l'ordre du jour des assemblées extraordinaires et annuelles sont réputés être des questions particulières; font exception à cette règle :
-> >
-> > la description des fonctions de l'actuaire et du vérificateur dans la préparation et la vérification des états financiers.
+la description des fonctions de l'actuaire et de l'auditeur dans la préparation et l'audit des états financiers.

 ### Section 97